 The Byrds Nest is a river front primitive campsite on the scenic Cacapon River in Great Cacapon, WV.
 The property is very secluded, but only 2 hrs from D. C. and Baltimore.
 The space can accommodate 5 tents comfortably or a few campers (w/o hookups) at the moment.
 Please note- I only book one group at a time.
 You'll have plenty of privacy.
 There is one big fire ring with a cooking set up, along with a large stationary stand up charcoal camp grill that was added this past winter.
 Spend your day bird watching on the floating dock, mountain biking on Rock Ford road, paddling around, fishing, or taking a float trip.
 I can provide info on put in/take out spots depending on how long you'd like to float.
 BYO canoes/kayaks/tubes.
-There is a small cabin on the property under construction that I will be working on through out the warmer months.
+There is a small cabin on the property under construction that I will be working on.
 So I may be on the property from time to time, higher up at my own camp.
 I will sometimes come down to the river frontage if I drop in for a float.
-Please feel free to come up to the cabin to say hi! :)
+We all get around on four wheelers up there so you will hear them from time to time.
+If I am home, please feel free to come up to the cabin if you have any concerns/questions or to say hi! :)

 This spot is close by to Berkeley Springs, Paw Paw Tunnel, Cacapon State Park, and other nature preserves.
 More hiking, biking, restaurants, spas, antiquing- all within a beautiful 20 minute drive if you wish to venture out.
 If I do not respond soon after your inquiry, it's because I am without reception.
 Even if your inquiry expires in 24 hours, I will still get back to you!
 Thanks in advance for your patience.

 - Check in: After 2PM